mozilla/fxa/README.md

    npm start
    ```

+Note this starts up all required services, including Redis, MySQL, and Memcached.
+It is recommended that you don't run these services yourself, or occupy any of the [server ports](https://github.com/mozilla/fxa/blob/master/mysql_servers.json).
+Doing so may result in errors.

 4. Visit [127.0.0.1:3030](http://127.0.0.1:3030/).

 Use the [PM2 tool](https://github.com/Unitech/PM2#main-features) to stop and start the servers, and read server logs.